 WATER SERVICE LINE

 Eff.
-09-11-1990

-Rev. 09-01-2006
+09-11-1990 Rev. 01-01-2014

 Water service line shall meet the specifications for seamless copper water tube, ASTM designation B 88 Type K. The pipe shall be laid sufficiently waving and placed in such a manner as to prevent rupture or breakage from settling of the ground.